anishgadani/NFJFin/README.md

 # For Background and Fonts
 Copy the "img" and "fonts" folder to the assets folder of jellyfin install location.

-# Free to Edit
+# Implimentation and Edit
-This is my first project and you are free to edit anything you like.
+Copy the CSS code from the CSS.text file to Dashboard -> Branding -> Custom CSS Code You are free to edit the project.